 The menu plan is never set in stone so I’ll swap things around depending on our schedule, energy level or what I feel like cooking.
 Occasionally we’ll throw in the towel and have takeaway.

-As far as other meals go, for breakfast I usually eat an egg on toast every morning, although I vary this with oats in various forms and wholemeal pancakes and fruit.
-DH is a breakfast skipper no matter how hard I try to force feed him.
+As far as other meals go, for breakfast, I usually eat an egg on toast every morning, although I vary this with oats in various forms and wholemeal pancakes and fruit.

 Lunches for me is usually leftovers, a ham and salad sandwich, cheese avocado and tomato on toast, mushrooms on toast or whatever I feel like whipping up followed by a piece of fruit.
 DH takes sandwiches to work.